The Utahraptor Project

 HOW WE WILL USE YOUR DONATION

-The donations raised will go towards funding the the essential equipment needed to get this project started, and to funding the services of professional preparator, Scott Madsen, for one year.
-When we have met our funding goal for the equipment and have it on site, Madsen will begin work.
+The donations raised will go towards funding the the essential equipment, and to funding the services of professional preparator, Scott Madsen.
+We have met our funding goal for acquiring much of the equipment and Madsen is well into the work.
 Madsen will be dedicated to performing most of the difficult and time-consuming work of removing rock from bone and revealing the secrets of the block.
 Madsen will also train volunteers and coordinate with research scientists.
 Another major task will be keeping the cameras rolling for documentation, 3D modeling, and public viewing of the work.
-Madsen will post discoveries on the project's blog as new fossils come to light.
+Madsen will post discoveries on the project's blog at Facebook as new fossils come to light.
 All proceeds from this Go FundMe campaign go directly to Scott Madsen's business, Precision Fossilworks, to be used specifically for the Utahraptor Project as described here.
-If you want to make a tax deductable contribution please contact us for more information.

 A project as big as the Utahraptor block requires some specialized equipment.
 All of the equipment we are asking for is essential for doing the highest quality work, and we've found good sources at reasonable prices.
 When the project is completed, equipment will be donated to the Museum of Ancient Life paleontology lab — which has generously donated the lab space for the project.